PeachBlack-Alba/PeachBlack-Alba/README.md

 - 💻 Currently working in [Delivery Hero](https://https://www.deliveryhero.com//) as a Software Engineer.
 - 📱 Mobile engineer - CrosPlatfrom and Native
 - 🧠 Ambitious, driven and not scared to take the time, energy and risk to achieve what I have in mind for myself.
 - 👩🏻‍🏫 I mentor in the [mentoring club](https://www.mentoring-club.com/the-mentors/alba-torres-rodriguez).
 Book your session!
+- 🎤 I [talk](https://www.youtube.com/@albatorresrodriguez7956) and [blog](https://medium.com/@albatdr) about mobile development.
 - 🚀 Focused, active and eager to learn.
 - 🌈 Pronouns: She/Her
 - ⚡ Fun fact: I play drums since I am 8 years old, love going to the cinema, galleries and museums.